AlexandruValeanu/Design-Patterns-in-Scala/README.md

 # Design-Patterns-in-Scala
-Design Patterns implementations with comments in Scala
+Design Patterns implemented in Scala with a few explanations